crisostomi/gladia-website/content/publication/maggioli-2022-newton/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: Newton’s Fractals on Surfaces via Bicomplex Algebra
+title: "Newton's Fractals on Surfaces via Bicomplex Algebra"
 subtitle: ''
 summary: 'An algorithm that exploits features of the bicomplex field to compute 4-dimensional Newton fractals for procedural texturing applications.
 The generated fractals are computed in a pixel shader only on the target surface to achieve real-time performance.'
 authors: